- Things to Know

 - Recovery Time

-Facts you should know about a dislocated ankle
+Things to know about a dislocated ankle

 - An isolated dislocated ankle is a rare injury.
 Usually, there is an associated fracture of the bones that make up the ankle.

 - The ankle usually dislocates as a result of a fall, motor vehicle crash, or sporting injury causing damage to ligaments and bones.

 - In addition to the bony injury, there can be damage to blood vessels, nerves, and skin.